mscaimh/eportfolio/msc_ai/numerical_analysis/Probabilities - Lecturecast notes.md

 Bader, Martin. and Leuzinger, Sebastian.
 (2024) *R-ticulate : a beginner’s guide to data analysis for natural scientists*.
 John Wiley & Sons, Inc.

+* Three-sigma rule - 68-95-99.7 rule
+The three‐sigma rule of thumb states that c.
+68% of the observations fall within one standard deviation, c.
+95% of all observations fall within two standard deviations and c.
+99.7% of the observations reside within three standard deviations.